 The Court may require an original or its notarized and legalized copy of any document the plaintiff referred to in his claim.

 It is worth noting that Courts very formalize the issue of acceptance of evidences.
 Written evidences are welcomed.
-Electronic evidence shall be submitted in the original or in an electronic copy certified by electronic digital signature or in hard copy, certified, as well as written evidence.

 We recommend preparing most important written evidences (contracts, BLs, charter parties, survey reports etc.) in original or its notarized and legalized (apostilled) copies.
 Other copies can be certified by the claimant's corporate seal and by signature of authorized officer.
-In case your Ukrainian advocate received a document in original he may hold the original in his office and the certified copy that is arranged by him will be served to the court, including electronically by using own electronic digital signature.
+In case your Ukrainian advocate received a document in original he may hold the original in his office and the certified copy that is arranged by him will be served to the court.
+Documents cannot be filled electronically.